-The District plan to clarify the purpose and scope of the RSM in the Theory Manual and Fact Sheet should be beneficial to representing the model's capabilities to the South Florida scientific community and client users.
-According to the District's Draft Response Document, the RSM was originally envisioned to simulate hydrologic responses, e.g., changes in water levels and flows, in a fixed or static system configuration using a time-varying climatologic input (rainfall and ET) and to a limited extent, time-varying structure operating rules in the course of a 36-year simulation period.
-The fact that the RSM is not a succession model capable of incorporating dynamic changes in the physical configuration of the area being modeled is an important distinction to document in the Theory Manual and other RSM documentation as appropriate.
-Moreover, it might be appropriate to identify that one of the primary purposes of the RSM in the SFRSM application is to conduct regional long-term scenario testing for hydrological and ecological assessment of restoration design and operational system modifications.
+The SFWMD plan to clarify the purpose and scope of the RSM in the Theory Manual and Fact Sheet should aid in representing the model's capabilities to the South Florida scientific community and client users.
+According to the Draft District Response Document, the RSM was originally envisioned to simulate hydrologic responses, e.g. changes in water levels and flows, in a static physical configuration, using a time-varying climatologic input (rainfall and ET) and to a limited extent, time-varying structure operating rules over a 36-year simulation period.
+The fact that the RSM is not a succession model, capable of incorporating dynamic changes in the physical configuration, is an important distinction to note in the Theory Manual and other RSM documentation as appropriate.
+Moreover, it might be appropriate to recognize that one of the primary purposes of the RSM in the SFRSM application is to conduct regional long-term scenario testing for hydrological and ecological assessment of restoration design and operational system modifications.